seekerhuang/ROAD-R-CHALLENGE/README.md

 # ROAD-R Challenge
-This repository contains baseline code for the first and second tasks of the [ROAD-R Challenge](https://sites.google.com/view/road-r/).
 The code is built on top of [3D-RetinaNet for ROAD](https://github.com/gurkirt/road-dataset).

 The first task requires developing models for scenarios where only little annotated data is available at training time.